 - Manage snow piles strategically — Make sure not to shovel snow toward the foundation or crease piles close by.
 That is just asking for trouble.
 Strategically pile snow downhill from the house.
 Preferably, snow piles should be close to the natural runoff from the property.
 The same goes for blowing snow.
 Snow must be blown away from the buildings and not toward some location that will trap the eventual melt.

 - Remove blocks that trap snowmelt runoff — Ensure melting snow has an easy escape route.
 Running water always follows the path of least resistance.
 Give snowmelt a channel to run through and make sure nothing blocks the path.
 Conversely, consider making dams or blockages upstream.
 Stop higher snowmelt and give it a diversionary route.

-- Ensure gutters, downspouts and drains are unobstructed — Unblocking gutters, downspouts and drains is an autumn task and part of normal homeowner preventive maintenance.
+- Ensure gutters, downspouts, and drains are unobstructed — Unblocking gutters, downspouts, and drains is an autumn task and part of normal homeowner preventive maintenance.
 Gutters that contain dead leaves and shingle grit can’t handle roof water efficiently.
-Neither can obstructed downspouts.
+Neither can obstruct downspouts.
 Even if gutters and downspouts run free, blocked perimeter drains ruin the whole process.
 Professional drain cleaning is well worth the investment.